-But some SEO practitioners have taken to providing inaccurate information in structured data to fool search engines and users.
+However, some SEO practitioners have taken to providing inaccurate information in this data to fool search engines and users.

-For example, they might award themselves a fake five-star review and add structured data to stand out on result pages.
+For example, they might award themselves a fake review and add schema to stand out on result pages.

 Obviously, this is a black hat tactic.